Ralf Törngren

 Ralf Johan Gustaf Törngren (1 March 1899 - 16 May 1961) was a Finnish politician, born in Oulu.
 He was the party leader of the Swedish People's Party (1945–1955), a member of the Finnish parliament and the Prime Minister of Finland 5 May - 20 October 1954.
 In the Finnish presidential elections of 1956, he won 20 electoral votes.

 He died in Turku, aged 62.
 A prize in his honor was founded in 2003 at the Åbo Akademi University in Turku, Finland.

+Törngren's parents were Gustaf Reinhold Törngren, principal of Uleåborg svenska lyceet, and Naëma Swendelin.
+He became a student in 1917, a Bachelor of Arts in 1922 and a Master of Arts in 1927 at Åbo Akademi University.
+From 1927 to 1937 he was a teacher of social studies at the Åbo klassiska lyceum and a teacher of economics at the School of Economics at Åbo Akademi University.